SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 Enrollment over Secure Transport (EST) is considered an evolution of SCEP because EST requires TLS client-side device authentication.
 SCEP uses the Shared Secret protocol and CSR to start enrolling certificates.
 Both EST and SCEP are great methods for automated certificate enrollment on managed devices, but the difference lies in whether TLS is used for authentication.

-One thing to note, is that EST has seen a lot of market penetration with IoT devices.
+One thing to note, EST has seen a lot of market penetration with IoT devices.
 SecureW2 works with IoT manufacturers that don’t support EST or SCEP natively so that their software and devices can easily enable them in the software stack or custom deliver protocol options.
-Devices can then come either pre-loaded with certificates to customers, or customers can use SecureW2’s managed PKI to generate their own and enroll all their devices (IoT, BYOD, or Managed) for certificates.
+Devices can then come either pre-loaded with certificates for customers, or customers can use SecureW2 managed PKI to generate their own and enroll all their devices (IoT, BYOD, or Managed) for certificates.

 SCEP vs ACME

-SCEP and ACME, though are both used for certificate management they, do have some fundamental differences.
-Designed by Internet Security Research Group (ISRG) for their SSL certificate service, Let’s Encrypt, Automated Certificate Management Environment, or ACME, is a relatively newer protocol.
+SCEP and Automated Certificate Management Environment (ACME) have some fundamental differences, despite both being used for certificate management.
+Designed by the Internet Security Research Group (ISRG) for its SSL certificate service, Let’s Encrypt, ACME is a relatively new protocol.
 ACME automates the entire certificate lifecycle management from issuance to renewal and revocation, eliminating the need to issue or renew certificates manually.
 With ACME, you don’t have to keep track of the renewal because once set up, and it will automatically initiate the renewal when the certificate validity is due to expire, thus saving a lot of work and resources that are otherwise involved with manual management of the certificate lifecycle.

 Apple designed Apple MDA to provide a higher degree of assurance about the devices at the time of authentication for certificate enrollment for better device trust.
 It allows devices to communicate with their Apple servers and get attested as genuine devices by prompting the device to use Secure Enclave, which stores unique identifiers such as serial numbers that are instrumental in validating the authenticity of the device.
 The diagram below shows the process flow of how ACME is used with JoinNow Connector and an MDM to distribute payload for certificate enrollment in conjunction with Managed Device Attestation.